midnightntwrk/midnight-trusted-setup/README.md

 ## Optional: Verify the latest SRS

-The latest SRS can be found at [LatestSRS], its exact size is `3221225856 B`.
-Once you’ve downloaded the latest SRS, you can confirm its authenticity by comparing its SHA-256 checksum with the one listed in PARTICIPANTS.md:
+The latest SRS can be found at [LatestSRS], its exact size is `3221225856 B` (about `3.2 GB`).
+Once you have downloaded the latest SRS, you can confirm its authenticity by comparing its SHA-256 checksum with the one listed in PARTICIPANTS.md:
 ```sh
 sha256sum <PATH-TO-DOWNLOADED-SRS>
 ```